cormacrelf/dotfiles/README.markdown

 - If you want some more colors for things like `ls`, install grc: `brew install grc`.
-- If you install the excellent [rvm](http://rvm.beginrescueend.com) to manage multiple rubies, your current branch will show up in the prompt.
+- You should probably install the excellent [rbenv](https://github.com/sstephenson/rbenv) or [rvm](http://rvm.beginrescueend.com) to manage multiple rubies.
+With the latter, your current branch will show up in the prompt.
 Bonus.

 ## bugs